Here are the more frequently asked questions we get about sailing in Panama.

 Your Passport or copy (in case we get stopped by officials)

-Extra cash (limited cash machines available on islands)
+Extra cash (limited cash machines available)

 2 to 3 swimsuits Shorts T shirts